Harry Styles Zinged Zayn On SNL, Showing There May Be Some One Direction Bad Blood

 Saturday Night Live was the Harry Styles Variety Show this week, with the superstar making an impressive double-duty appearance as host and musical guest ahead of his highly anticipated sophomore album, Fine Line.
-But between showcasing both his rockstar bonafides and comedic chops, Styles got a little dig in at his former One Direction bandmate Zayn Malik.
+But between showcasing both his rockstar bona fides and comedic chops, Styles got a little dig in at his former One Direction bandmate Zayn Malik.

 Sitting at a grand piano on the SNL stage for an extended bit, Styles brought up the inevitable topic: “I was in a band called One Direction,” he said, pausing for whoops from the crowd.
 “How crazy would it be if they were here tonight?